SallaApp/theme-raed/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Main Features
-By default, Theme-One home page displays a collection of Pre-Defined and Custom Components.
-These components are located in the [`src/views/components/home/`](https://github.com/SallaApp/theme-one/tree/master/src/views/components/home) folder.
+By default, Theme-Raed home page displays a collection of Pre-Defined and Custom Components.
+These components are located in the [`src/views/components/home/`](https://github.com/SallaApp/theme-raed/tree/master/src/views/components/home) folder.

 ### Predefined Components
- Pre-Defined  Components, which are know as Theme Features, listed in the [twilight.json](https://github.com/SallaApp/theme-one/blob/master/twilight.json) under the `features` section.
+ Pre-Defined  Components, which are know as Theme Features, listed in the [twilight.json](https://github.com/SallaApp/theme-raed/blob/master/twilight.json) under the `features` section.
 Below is a list of these components.

  | <div style="width:220px">Component</div> | Discription |
 |---|---|